AdobeDocs/commerce-merchant-services.en/help/price-index/installation.md

 ## Install required modules

 Depending on your setup, the installation process might be slightly different.
-There are extensions that add the new feeds and supporting code and there is an extension that removes the default prices feed.
+There are extensions that add the new feeds and the supporting code.

 1. Add the following modules to your `composer.json` file:

     ```json
-    "magento/module-saas-price": "102.2.0",
+    "magento/module-saas-price": "^103.0",
-    "magento/module-saas-scopes": "102.2.0",
+    "magento/module-saas-scopes": "^103.0",
-    "magento/module-product-override-price-remover": "102.2.0",
+    "magento/module-bundle-product-override-data-exporter": "^103.0",
-    "magento/module-bundle-product-override-data-exporter": "102.2.0",
+    "magento/module-gift-card-product-data-exporter": "^103.0",
     ```

 1. Run the upgrade command: